Barbara Paterson: Biography

-Paterson was born and raised in Edmonton and is the great-granddaughter of physician, William MacKay.
-Paterson started studying fine arts in the 1960s at the University of Alberta (U of A), but did not complete her degree.
-Instead, she met her husband at the university, got married and then worked as a stay-at-home mom.
-Later, she went back to U of A and earned her bachelor of fine arts in 1988.
+Paterson was born and raised in Edmonton and is the great-granddaughter of physician, William Morrison MacKay.
+Paterson attended the University of Alberta (U of A), where she met her future husband John Paterson.
+After receiving her Fine Arts diploma, Barbara worked as a stay-at-home mom.
+After raising three sons, she returned to U of A and earned her Bachelor of Fine Arts degree in 1988.

 Paterson sculpted numerous public commissions, including Lois Hole "A Legacy of Love and Learning", and the "Famous Five" monuments in Calgary, Alberta's Olympic Square and on Parliament Hill in Ottawa, Ontario.
 A detail image from the "Famous Five" monuments was featured on a Canada Post stamp in October 1999, and was pictured on the Canadian $50.00 bill.
 An image of part of the statue can now be seen on the inner pages of the Canadian passport.
-For the "Famous Five" sculpture, which is titled the Women are Persons!
-Monument, she first created model sculptures that were later scaled up into life-sized bronze.
-The sculpture includes an empty chair which the artist added in order to make the sculpture more interactive.
+The "Famous Five" sculpture, which is titled the Women are Persons!
+Monument, includes an empty chair which the artist added in order to make the sculpture more interactive.

-In 2000, Paterson was honored by U of A with a Distinguished Alumni Award.

-In 2021, Paterson was named to the Order of Canada for extraordinary contributions.
+In 2000, Paterson was honoured by U of A with a Distinguished Alumni Award, and in 2021, was named to the Order of Canada for her extraordinary contributions.